barryclark/jekyll-now/_posts/2018-05-09-Stop-_-Frisk.md

 ![](https://raw.githubusercontent.com/GWarrenn/gwarrenn.github.io/drafts/images/stop_and_frisk/sf_race_youths.png)

 Age is another important factor in this conversation.
 Many of the stories underwriting the national conversation about race and policing have involved black youths and the police, often with fatal results.
 DC does not present a different story.
 Nearly 1 in 5 black residents stopped from 2010-2017 were children, compared to 2% among whites.
-Of all the trends analyzed here, we found this disparity to be the most striking.
-MW: DO YOU AGREE?
-I DON'T THINK THE OLD SENTENCE MAKES A LOT OF SENSE, BUT I HAVE STRUGGLED MIGHTLY TO COME UP WITH A GOOD REPLACEMENT
+This trend is supported by [previous research](https://www.apa.org/pubs/journals/releases/psp-a0035663.pdf), which finds that the perceived age of black and Latino juvenile felony suspects is, on average, overestimated by five years.

+Of all the trends analyzed here, we found this disparity to be the most striking because of the effect of the trauma during the critical developmental period of childhood.
+These interactions between police and young black children have a [significant impact on their personal development and views towards police](http://digitalcommons.law.uga.edu/cgi/viewcontent.cgi?article=2059&context=fac_artchop), compounding existing tensions between the police and the communities that they serve.

 ![](https://raw.githubusercontent.com/GWarrenn/gwarrenn.github.io/drafts/images/stop_and_frisk/sf_age_dist.png)